 By following Safe Work Procedures or work instructions, the risk of personal injury, damage to the forest environment and equipment downtime is reduced.
-Safe Work Procedures will provide information including: hazards of the job ways to protect yourself such as controls and personal protective equipment (e.g. PPE).
+Safe Work Procedures will provide information including: hazards of the job (e.g. chainsaw kickback), ways to protect yourself such as controls (e.g. chain brake) and personal protective equipment (e.g. hard hat and face guard).